Simulating Time Evolution with Fully Optimized Single-Qubit Gates on Parameterized Quantum Circuits: Appendix

-We first review the algorithm proposed by Benedetti \textit{et al.} \cite{benedetti2021} and focus on its objective function with the overlap between a target state and a trial state.
+We first review the hardware-efficient objective function for time evolving simulation proposed by Benedetti~\textit{et al}.~\cite{benedetti2021}, which focuses on the overlap between a target state and a trial state, and introduce a measure of hardware-efficiency of objective function.
 Then, we introduce \textit{Free Quaternion Selection for Quantum Simulation} (abbreviated as \textbf{FQS}, where \textbf{QS} has two meanings: \textit{Quaternion Selection} and \textit{Quantum Simulation}), which can fully optimize an arbitrary single-qubit gate with hardware efficiency.
-Next, we show that FQS can be extended to special multi-qubit gates such as the excitation-conserving gates.
+Next, we show that the FQS can be extended to special multi-qubit gates such as the excitation-conserving gates.